universal-ctags/citre/docs/core-layer.md

 The core layer defines the way that upper components should use to get information from tags files.

-The basis of this layer is a readtags abstraction layer.
+The basis of this layer is a readtags abstraction layer, implemented by `citre-readtags.el`.
 Readtags is a program for filtering, sorting, and printing tags from tags files.
-On top of this, there are some wrappers around the APIs offered by the readtags abstraction layer, which transforms human-friendly inputs to readtags API calls.
+On top of this, `citre.el` implements some wrappers around the APIs offered by `citre-readtags.el`, which transforms human-friendly inputs to the API calls.

 ## Concepts of readtags

 The following is a brief introduction to the key concepts of readtags.
-Run `$ readtags -h` to learn more.
+Run `$ readtags -h` and see the manpage readtags(1) to learn more.

 The basic filtering and printing is done using **"actions"**. `-l` action lists all regular tags: